Open relationship: Neutral outcomes

 Couples sometimes drop out of the open marriage lifestyle and return to sexual monogamy.
 In a five-year study of bisexuals, 80 percent of whom initially had open relationships, Martin Weinberg, Colin J. Williams, and Douglas Pryor observed a definite shift towards sexual monogamy over time.
 When first interviewed, a majority of these bisexuals preferred sexual non-monogamy as their ideal form of romantic relationships.
 Five years later, around 60 percent had changed their views, and most of those who changed their views said sexual monogamy was their new ideal.
 Some of these changes were motivated by the emergence of the AIDS epidemic.
 Monogamy was seen as a way to avoid getting HIV/AIDS.
 But, for many, the shift to monogamy was due to a genuine change in what they sought in relationships.
 Their desire to be sexually monogamous had nothing to do with the AIDS epidemic.

 Couples who try open marriages and decide to return to sexually monogamous marriages may be left with different feelings about open marriage.
 Some may have negative feelings about their open marriage experiences.
 Others may continue to "see nonmonogamy as possibly good for others but not for themselves".
 Overall, open marriage has a relatively neutral impact on these couples.
+Rubin and Adams did not observe any difference in the risk of divorce for couples in open marriages and couples in sexually monogamous marriages.

 Negative outcomes

 Couples in open marriages expose themselves to the potential for conflicts caused by jealousy.
 Studies have shown that 80 percent or more of couples in open marriages experience jealousy over their extramarital relationships.
 Jealousy with its roots in open marriage can lead to serious conflicts.
 For example, attempting to interfere with a rival relationship may make a partner angry.
 Insulting or berating a partner may provoke retaliatory responses.
 Demanding greater commitment may ignite arguments.
 Indeed, many studies have reported that conflict occurs during episodes of jealousy.
 The conflicts caused by jealousy can seem overwhelming and damage relationships.

 Even when jealousy is not an overwhelming problem, open relationships may cause other complications.
 Numerous authors have argued that open marriages disrupt relationships by interfering with intimacy and provoking insecurities.

 Some couples report that open marriage contributed to their divorces.
 Janus and Janus asked divorced people to list the one primary reason for their divorces.
 Approximately 1 percent of men and 2 percent of women listed open marriage as the primary reason for their divorce.
 This seems like a small percentage, but keep in mind that only 1 to 6 percent of the population have open marriages.
 Open marriage is perceived as a primary cause of divorce in a substantial minority of the 1 to 6 percent of people who have open marriages.

 The extent to which open marriage actually contributes to divorce remains uncertain.
 Blumstein and Schwartz note a slightly higher risk of divorce among couples who engage in extramarital sex, even if the couples agree to allow extramarital sex.
-However, Rubin and Adams did not observe any difference in the risk of divorce for couples in open marriages and couples in sexually monogamous marriages.